 Interestingly, little fuss was made about the tree’s demise in the local media.
 The only real report appeared on the pages of the South Coast Times on June 23 1911:

 “A celebrated giant of the forest has been destroyed by fire, it is believed wilfully, by some evil-doing hand: The big blackbutt on the McKinnon property (on Bulli Pass).
 The tree fell on Sunday.
 Mr. W. B. Green, who examined the place, found evidence of two fires having been lit under the tree, there had been no bush fire.”

-Bronwyn Chamberlain, from the Black Diamond Heritage Centre at Bulli, was photographed in 1950 on what she believes could be the tree after it fell after heavy winds.
+Bronwyn Chamberlain, from the Black Diamond Heritage Centre at Bulli, was photographed in 1950 on what she believes could be the tree after it fell during heavy winds.

 © Copyright Mick Roberts 2015